KASANKA TRUST LTD

 Shoebill Island Camp offers accommodation in safari tents under thatch roofs and reed cottages.
 Each has a double bed, an ensuite shower and flush toilet.

-The island has panoramic views over the swamps and gets its name from the Shoebill, which are usually in reach of the camp.
+The island has panoramic views over the swamps and gets its name from the Shoebill, which is usually within reach of the camp.

 Boating can be arranged in banana boats or dugout canoes.
 March and April offer an amazing watering wilderness for the adventurous with Shoebills often visible from camp.